dmrazzy/starlark/spec.md

 ### Strings

-A string is an immutable sequence of elements that encode Unicode text.
+A string is an immutable array of elements that encode Unicode text.
 The [type](#type) of a string is `"string"`.

 For reasons of efficiency and interoperability with the host language,